 The U-M Von Voigtlander Women’s Hospital’s Nurse-Midwifery Service is dedicated to providing women the best care available, using an individualized approach, minimal intervention, and ensures a woman’s full involvement in decision-making related to her care.
-For almost 30 years midwives have provided care for women at U-M using a holistic, woman-centered approach.
+For over 30 years midwives have provided care for women at U-M using a holistic, woman-centered approach.
 The U-M midwives listen to your preferences and plans, offer support and education and encourage you to participate fully in your care.
 Our nurse-midwives’ philosophy is to be a partner in your health care, using a high touch/low tech approach with the goal of creating an individual plan of care that best meets your unique needs.

-U-M’s eight certified nurse-midwives are registered nurses who have completed a Master’s Degree as well as a graduate midwifery education program.
+U-M’s 12 certified nurse-midwives are registered nurses who have completed a Master’s Degree as well as a graduate midwifery education program.
 They are certified by the American Midwifery Certification Board, licensed by the state of Michigan and faculty members at the University of Michigan Health System.

 U-M nurse-midwives offer a spectrum of health care services for women.
 In addition to pregnancy and childbirth care, they work with women to support their gynecologic and family planning needs.
 Nurse-midwives work independently in the care of healthy women but they have access to the full depth of expertise at the University of Michigan Von Voigtlander Women’s Hospital should you require additional services.
 For those who may develop complications during pregnancy, our nurse-midwives work as a team with U-M’s maternal fetal medicine specialists, who are among the best in the world, to ensure you receive the highest-quality services available.